neoforged/Documentation/docs/datagen/loottables.md

 }
 ```

 The `EntityLootSubProvider`'s constructor takes in a `FeatureFlagSet`, which determines whether the entity type is enabled so that a loot table is generated for it.
+An optional `FeatureFlagSet` can be specified which determines which entity types must have a loot table to generate.

 ```java
 // In some EntityLootSubProvider subclass